 This charter is derived from the working context of LUNA abortion centres.
-Its institutional background is the Act of 3 April 1990, which partially decriminalised abortion in Belgium, as well as the agreements between the National Institute for Health and Disability Insurance (the “NIHDI/RIZIV/INAMI”) and the ambulatory abortion clinics, signed in 2001.
+Its institutional background is the Act of 3 April 1990, which partially decriminalised abortion in Belgium and the Act of 15 october 2018, which fully decriminalised abortion, as well as the agreements between the National Institute for Health and Disability Insurance (the “NIHDI/RIZIV/INAMI”) and the ambulatory abortion clinics, signed in 2001.

 Our LUNA abortion centres provide care in an open and accessible manner.
 This is exemplified by our way of medical and psychosocial conduct as well as in our approach towards aid for unintended pregnant women.

 The aim of the assistance is that every woman is able to identify with the decision regarding her pregnancy.

 The telephone reception service and patient check-in are generally the first contacts an unintended pregnant woman has with a LUNA abortion centre.
 Right from these moments, she will be approached in a professional, client-focused and non-paternalistic way.
 All her options as well as procedures will be carefully and clearly explained.
 The ultimate goal is making the client feel supported by a structure which is set up to guide her in her decision process – if necessary – and, if desired, to terminate her pregnancy under the most favourable circumstances.

 Our care service is rendered in a diversified approach of the problem(s) an unwanted pregnancy poses; in the different stages of the care-giving process, the individual needs of each client are key.
 Thus, we conceive the notion of care as flexibly as possible in order to provide the best possible guidance to every client in her specific context.
 Our interdisciplinary teams that comprise doctors, nurses and counsellors among others, achieve this in part thanks to highly structured internal consultations in which all aspects of the process are meticulously followed up.